 In November 2012 the race for Google to beat Facebook heated up when Google forced all Google Android users who wanted to leave a review for an app to use a Google+ account.
 Google said this was to ensure the accuracy of the reviews, but it can be seen as a ploy to bundle the booming Android user base into Google+.
 This represented the first time that Google forced users on one of its properties to join Google+.
 In June 2012, the search giant began asking YouTube users to use their full name and a photo on their profile, and it continually pushes that request, leading several Internet users to take to forums and social websites expressing their displeasure.
 It’s another move to get users used to share personal information and probably a step toward combining YouTube accounts with Google+ accounts.
 If not, it’s still an aggressive push away from anonymous users.

 The scariest part of all of this might be that the U.S. government itself is pushing to remove anonymous Internet users under a program called the “National Strategy for Trusted Identities in Cyberspace.”
 The program claims that it is designed to make online purchases more secure and to provide secure online identities for both users and businesses.
 What’s even scarier?
-China, well known for their tight state control of the Internet, passed a law in December 2012 declaring that anyone using the Internet must identify themselves.
-This is largely seen as a move to identify dissidents who use mobile phones and micro-blogging websites as means to spread their message against the Communist regime.
+China, well known for its tight state control of the Internet, passed a law in December 2012 declaring that anyone using the Internet must identify themselves.
+This is largely seen as a move to identify dissidents who use mobile phones and micro-blogging websites as a means to spread their message against the Communist regime.

 Even Kim Dotcom’s new privacy driven Mega, a file hosting service, asks for your name when you sign up.
-While it’s not as nearly heavy handed as Google and Facebook, its a sign that privacy is fine, as long as the company knows who you are.
+While it’s not as nearly heavy-handed as Google and Facebook, it’s a sign that privacy is fine, as long as the company knows who you are.
 For its part, Google is pushing hard for Google+ and its ‘authorship’ tag to lure online publishers to identify themselves on everything they write.
 It’s promising to rank trusted authors’ content higher and display an author’s photo alongside their content in the search engine.
 Eric Schmidt, the Executive Chairman of Google, was quoted from his new book by the Wall Street Journal as saying, “Within search results, information tied to verified online profiles will be ranked higher than content without such verification, which will result in most users naturally clicking on the top (verified) results.
 The true cost of remaining anonymous, then, might be irrelevance.”

 It might be, or at least irrelevance to Google, Facebook, and the United States Government.
 The future of the Internet looks to be controlled partially by governments demanding all users be identifiable in some way and with advertising-supported businesses allowing advertisers to target users at more personal levels.
 Like it or hate it, the anonymous Internet is dead.
 And, because it gave birth to one of the biggest technological achievements in human history, it will be dearly missed.
 This is its eulogy.